Division Director, Biological Systems & Engineering

 Department Head, BioEngineering & BioMedical Sciences

 Antoine Snijders is a native of Holland who came to Berkeley Lab in 2008 after a ten-year career in cancer research at the University of California, San Francisco.
-His research goals are to understand the complex interactions among genetic background, environmental exposures and the microbiome in determining disease risk.
-His laboratory pursues studies to gain insight into these interactions using mouse population-based cohorts and human epidemiologic studies.
 Precision medicine is an emerging approach for disease treatment and prevention that takes into account individual variability in environment, lifestyle and genes for each person.
 Genetic susceptibility is a major component that contributes to the variability in disease susceptibility.
 Thus, identifying the genes involved in susceptibility to disease risk may have potential utility in developing novel personalized medicines, lead to greater understanding of the biological pathways involved in disease development, and elucidate how environmental factors exert their effects in combination with genetic variants and the gut microbiome.
-This comprehensive systems biology approach will likely identify specific genes or pathways and microbial clades that are differentially controlled between individuals, and contribute to human variation in susceptibility to environment factor-induced disease.
-By exploiting the power of mouse genetics using Collaborative Cross (CC) mice, together with human cohort studies his laboratory determines the influence of individual variations in disease susceptibility.
-The long-term implications of these studies for human health are significant – it may be possible to increase tolerance/robustness to environmental exposures by providing sensitive individuals with probiotics that have select degradation pathways.
-Moreover, this understanding is important in order to formulate novel preventive strategies including educating health practitioners, families, and public health providers and organizations regarding the potential risks of environmental exposures.
+Snijders’ research goals are to understand the complex interactions among genetic background, environmental exposures, and the microbiome in determining disease risk.
+His laboratory pursues studies to gain insight into these interactions using mouse population-based cohorts and human epidemiologic studies.
 Currently, he is the chair of the Berkeley Lab Animal Welfare and Research Committee and the Human Subjects Committee.

 Department Head, Process Engineering & Analytics

-Deepti Tanjore has been a research scientist at the Advanced Biofuels and Bioproducts Development Unit (ABPDU) since its inception in December 2011.
-As Fermentation team lead with an extensive background in biomass deconstruction and conversion, she has been principal investigator (PI) on numerous industry SPP and CRADA projects.
-In addition, she served as PI for the Berkeley Lab/BETO Feedstocks Conversion Interface Consortium.
+Deepti Tanjore is Director of the Advanced Biofuels and Bioproducts Process Development Unit (ABPDU), where she has been a researcher since its inception in December 2011.
+In addition, she served as the principa investigator for the Berkeley Lab/BETO Feedstocks Conversion Interface Consortium.
 Tanjore is a two-time participant in the Lab Corps/Energy I-Corps program and a 2015 Berkeley Lab Women@TheLab awardee.
 She also serves on the advisory board for the BioManufacturing Program at Laney College in Oakland, Calif.

-Tanjore earned her B. Tech. in chemical engineering with a minor in biotechnology from Andhra University in Visakhapatnam, India; her M.S. in biological engineering with a minor in statistics from North Carolina State University; and her Ph.D. in biological engineering from Pennsylvania State University.
-She conducted post-doctoral research on chemical- and bio-catalysis for the production of bio-jet fuel precursors with Charles Wyman at UC Riverside.
+Tanjore earned her BTech in chemical engineering with a minor in biotechnology from Andhra University in Visakhapatnam, India.
+She has a MS in biological engineering with a minor in statistics from North Carolina State University and a PhD in biological engineering from Pennsylvania State University.
+She conducted postdoctoral research on chemical- and bio-catalysis for the production of bio-jet fuel precursors with Charles Wyman at UC Riverside.